GreptimeTeam/docs/README.md

 ## User Guide

-This section explains how to build an application using Greptime and how to handle common problems.
+This section explains how to build an application using GreptimeDB and how to handle common problems.

 - [Concepts][8]
 - [Reading/Writing data][9]